 As a service member, you face special challenges in divorce.
 Your divorce proceedings may be heard in Washington state court, but the key issues of the case will revolve around your military service and benefits.
 You need a lawyer who is highly experienced in both the divorce laws of the state of Washington and the codes and regulations of the military.
 An attorney who has experience protecting the rights of soldiers, sailors, airmen, and marines in court.
 You need a Divorce Lawyer For Men.

 The attorneys of Divorce Lawyers For Men have the experience and knowledge needed to successfully represent military men in the courtroom.
 We are dedicated to helping the husbands and fathers who have protected our country.
 We get the results that men need and deserve.
-If you or your spouse is a resident of the state of Washington, or you are stationed here, call us today at (877) 866-7393.
+If you or your spouse is a resident of the state of Washington, or you are stationed here, contact us today.
 We have local attorneys near your base, ready to help.